StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 }
 ```

-3. As you may not want to include this link every time you present an alert, you can make it optional as an additional property for your Message struct.
+3. As you may not want to include this link button every time you present an alert, you can make it optional as an additional property for your Message struct.
 This will mean that the existing *messages.json* is still valid for the current message instance already tested.

 ```swift
 var link: Link?
 ```

 You now have potentially 3 more properties being decoded from the fetched json.
-If the key value pairs are found those optional values will be part of you decoded and filtered message.
+If the key value pairs are found, those optional values will be part of your decoded and filtered message.

-Two of those properties will be used as checks along with the id to determine of an alert needs to be presented.
-The link property will determine if the alert will have an additional button.
+Two of those properties will be used as checks along with the id to determine if an alert needs to be presented.
+The *link* property will determine if the alert will have an additional button.

 ### Update showAlertIfNecessary